Are you in your late 40s or early 50s? Your hair fall could be the result of fluctuating testosterone levels. Wondering what that is?

 High Testosterone Vs Low Testosterone

 Hair on your body grows through follicles.
-These follicles are tiny pores beneath your skin that contain a hair strand.
+Follicles are tiny pores beneath your skin that contain a hair strand.
 Your strands have a growth cycle of 2-5 years, after which they reach a resting phase and fall out.

 Androgenetic alopecia in men and women is linked to fluctuating testosterone levels and genetics.
 It occurs in a specific pattern that may eventually result in complete balding.